 Compounds for testing on the Syncrometer are available from laboratory suppliers.
 The more advanced machines such as the BodyScan and the QXCI are able to use a computer interface to simulate the test substance and give you readout if the compound is present in the body - all the information regarding individual frequency is stored in software on a PC.

 Like many of its counterparts, the Syncrometer can detect where in the body the tested compound is concentrated, by placing samples of various organs, tissues, etc. on the Syncrometer test plates one at a time to adjust the resonance wave.
 With a tissue sample on a Syncrometer test plate, an audio oscillation confers the location of the test compound.

-The Syncrometer “whole body test” can be used to detect specific entities, such as aflatoxin, Streptococcus pneumonia, Epstein Barre virus, orthophosphotyrosine, mercury, benzene, etc. Such a test is not as sensitive as the Syncrometer “organ test” (below), but allows you to select those entities most abundant in the body and therefore of special significance.
+What Can the Syncrometer be Used For?
+The Syncrometer “whole body test” supposedly can be used to detect specific entities, such as aflatoxin, Streptococcus pneumonia, Epstein-Barr virus, orthophosphotyrosine, mercury, benzene, etc. Such a test is not as sensitive as the Syncrometer “organ test” (below), but allows you to select those entities most abundant in the body and therefore of special significance.

 The Syncrometer organ test enables you to identify which organs contain a particular entity.
 For example, the mercury may be in the kidney, the streptococcus in the joints, and so on.
 This allows you to embark on a cleanup program for your body in a focused way such as improving kidneys or liver, etc. To do this, tissue samples are placed on the Syncrometer test plates and combined into the circuit.